TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/55 - 2 Timothy/2 Timothy 1/2 Timothy 1.18.md

 ---

-(the Lord grant unto him to find mercy of the Lord in that day); and in how many things he ministered at Ephesus, thou knowest very well.
+(the Lord grant to him to find the Lord's mercy in that day); and in how many things he served at Ephesus, you know very well.